The Erd\H{o}s Matching Conjecture and concentration inequalities: Appendix. How to get good bounds on or in Lemma

 Using this formula, we can estimate, how much do the sums of $\varphi$'s change.
 Let $k'>k:=2\cdot 10^4$.
 Then

 where the calculation is again using Mathematica.
 Moreover, $\sum_{i=3}^{99}\frac {i+1}i(\varphi(k',i,c)-\varphi(k,i,c))\le 0.003$ as well.

-Combining \eqref{stupidcalc1} and \eqref{stupidcalc2}, we can right away conclude, that from the $0.005$-robustness of \eqref{eqcond3} for $k=2\cdot 10^4$ with $\rho_i$ as in B we can infer the $0.0015$-robustness of \eqref{eqcond3} for the same $\rho_i$ and any $k'>2\cdot 10^4$.
+Combining \eqref{stupidcalc1} and \eqref{stupidcalc2}, we can right away conclude, that from the $0.005$-robustness of \eqref{eqcond3} for $k=2\cdot 10^4$ with $\rho_i$ as in B we can infer the $0.0005$-robustness of \eqref{eqcond3} for the same $\rho_i$ and any $k'>2\cdot 10^4$.

 Similarly, we claim that we can maintain the consistency of \eqref{eqcond1} and \eqref{eqcond2} for any $k'>2\cdot 10^4$.
-First, we note that the minimum $q'$ for which \eqref{eqcond1} holds increases as $k$ increases, and therefore it is sufficient to show that the maximal $q'$, for which \eqref{eqcond2} holds does not increase by more than, say, $0.0035 s$ for any $k'>2\cdot 10^4$, as compared to its value for $k=2\cdot 10^4$.
+First, we note that the minimum $q'$ for which \eqref{eqcond1} holds increases as $k$ increases, and therefore it is sufficient to show that the maximal $q'$, for which \eqref{eqcond2} holds does not increase by more than, say, $0.002 s$ for any $k'>2\cdot 10^4$, as compared to its value for $k=2\cdot 10^4$.
 But, as we have seen before, the numerator on the left hand side of \eqref{eqcond2} increases by at most $\zeta := 0.0035$, and if the numerator increases by $a$, then the denominator increases by at least $a$.
-Using \textbf C, the value of the expression on the left hand side of \eqref{eqcond2} for $k=2\cdot 10^4$ is larger than $4/5$ and the absolute value of the denominator is at least $1/5$.
-Using this, by a simple calculation we conclude that the fraction in the left hand side increases by at most $\zeta$.
+Note that $\frac{N+a}{D+a}-\frac ND = \frac{(D-N)a}{D(D+a)}$.
+Using \textbf C, the value of the expression on the left hand side of \eqref{eqcond2} for $k=2\cdot 10^4$ is $0.88,$ and the absolute value of the denominator is at least $0.23$.
+Substituting this into the last formula, we get that the fraction increases by at most $\zeta\cdot\frac{0.12}{0.23}<0.002$.
 The case when $\varphi(k+1,i,c)<\varphi(k,i,c)$ is treated similarly.
-Therefore, \eqref{eqcond1} and \eqref{eqcond2} are $0.0015$-consistent for any $k'>2\cdot 10^4$.
+Therefore, \eqref{eqcond1} and \eqref{eqcond2} are $0.0008$-consistent for any $k'>2\cdot 10^4$.
 The lemma is proven.